 If you’re wondering what the difference is between Orderly Payment of Debt and Consumer Proposals, you’re not alone.
 In Alberta, you have many choices when it comes to how you want to address your debt.
 While there are many similarities between the programs, there are also some key differences.

 Many people have important questions about their options when it comes to handling debt – this is why we are committed at Frederick & Company to providing expert advice to give you confidence in your financial situation.

-In this article, we’ll go over what each program entails, how you can qualify and apply, as well as the differences between the two.
+In this article, we’ll go over what each program entails, how you can qualify and apply, as well as how to find out which option is right for you.
 Read on to learn more.